 Dedication to health care is nothing new to Patty and her sister.
 Sixteen years ago, they founded Sisters United for Prevention.
 This coalition of African American women focuses on promoting cancer awareness, education, screenings and more to help others understand the significance of early-stage diagnosis.

-As more and more Ohioans have become eligible for receiving the COVID-19 vaccine, pockets of our communities remain hesitant to sign up and get their shot.
-Patty knew her business, Young Hair, Inc. had a chance to help public health officials by connecting people with shots while addressing the reasons behind some of the African American community’s hesitation.
+As more and more Ohioans became eligible for receiving the COVID-19 vaccine in spring of 2021, pockets of our communities remain hesitant to sign up and get their shot.
+Patty knew her business, Young Hair, Inc., had a chance to help public health officials by connecting people with shots while addressing the reasons behind some of the African American community’s hesitation.

 Patty knew she couldn’t help others alone, especially while running a business that was also focused on keeping clients safe.
-Enter her sister, Debbie Woods.
+That is when Debbie stepped in to help out.

-Three weeks into March, Debbie had scheduled more than 260 appointments from family, friends, clients and others throughout Clark County that she believes may not have signed up otherwise.
-Since then, her reach has expanded.
-Recently, she helped coordinate a busload of people who all needed their vaccine.
+Three weeks into March 2021, Debbie had scheduled more than 260 appointments from family, friends, clients and others throughout Clark County that she believes may not have signed up otherwise.

-Although her goal is to make appointments, Debbie also takes time fielding follow up calls from people after they have received their vaccine.
+While the sisters continue to educate and help people make COVID-19 vaccine appointments, they also make sure to take time fielding follow-up calls from people after they have received their vaccine.

 “They are grateful, they feel blessed and always share personal stories of either loved ones they lost from COVID-19 or their personal diagnosis,” Debbie shares.